LarsBesselmann/Liberty-Getting-Started-TA-CC/README.md

     > /home/techzone/binary-scanner/wamt

      With the data collection archive, **AppSrv01.zip** created using the “--**ta”** option, it can be uploaded into the Transformation Advisor from the UI.

+# Part 4: Uploading the collection archive created by the Binary Scanner
+**Tip:** As noted in the previous section, the data collection steps have already been done, and the resulting **`AppSrv01.zip`** file is provided for you in the lab environment at **`/home/techzone/Student/appmod-pot-labfiles/labs/TransformationAdvisor/AppSrv01.zip`**.

 2. In the TA UI, return to the “**All Java Applications**” view.